skip navigation

 5. Critical habitat for USFWS designated threatened and endangered species,

-8. Special Recreation Management Areas (note these were not excluded in the State of Nevada or in a portion of the Yuma East SRMA in Arizona).
+8. Special Recreation Management Areas (note these were not excluded in the State of Nevada or in a portion of the Yuma East SRMA in Arizona), and

 State Letter Size